 Student Accessibility Services (SAS) provides support services for students with documented disabilities.
 SAS utilizes an interactive, case-by-case approach when determining eligibility for services and reasonable accommodations.
 Students requesting accommodations from SAS may be required to provide documentation regarding their specific disability.
-This documentation should demonstrate a disability covered under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (and the ADA As Amended in 2008).

 There are multiple ways for students to provide their documentation to SAS, which can include:

 - A completed Disability Documentation Form (PDF) completed by a licensed professional and/or properly credentialed professional (e.g. medical doctor, psychiatrist, counselor, etc.).
 Please note, to complete this form electronically you must download the PDF and open it with Adobe Acrobat or Adobe Reader.

 - A letter written by the student’s healthcare professional that should include:

 - Diagnostic statement identifying the disability and date of diagnosis

 - Description of the diagnostic methodology used to identify the specific disability

 - Description of the student’s current functional limitations in relation to academic performance